In the George W. Bush Oval Office: Makeover and Décor

 Pictures of the American President's Oval Office Interiors

 - Oval Office Historical Photo Essay

-WhiteHouse.gov is the official web site for the White House and President Barack Obama, the 44th President of the United States.
-This site is a source for information about the President, White House news and policies, White House history, and the fe
+WhiteHouse.gov is the official web site for the White House and President Donald Trump, the 45th President of the United States.
+This site is a source for information about the President, White House news and policies.

 - Oval Offices in History--Photos from the Washington Post

 Many Americans associate the commander in chief with the Oval Office, and most presidents put their own stylish touch on the space.